-Sediment testing results covering the period 2006 to March 2017 are presented in Table 1.
-As shown in Table 1, all parameters tested in 2017 fell below the applicable ANZECC 2000 ISQG-Low Value.
-Nickel was the only value tending close to the ISQG-L trigger, but it was still below that reference value.
+As shown in Table 1, all parameters tested in 2019 fell below the applicable ANZECC 2000 ISQG-Low Value.
+Nickel was the only value tending close to the ISQG-Low trigger, but it was still below that reference value.

-Although not required explicitly by the consent condition, the sediments were also tested for total petroleum hydrocarbons (TPH).
-All TPH values were low and below analytical detection limits.
+Although not required explicitly by the consent condition, the sediment sample from the turning basin site was also tested for total petroleum hydrocarbons (TPH).
+TPH values were low and below analytical detection limits.